kshetline/tubular_time/README.md

 ttime.initTimezoneLargeAlt();
 ```

 By default, **@tubular/time** is set up using `initTimezoneSmall()`.
-This covers explicitly-defined timezone information for roughly the release date of the version of **@tubular/time** you’re using, +/- five years, supplemented by rules-based extensions (i.e. knowing that for a particular timezone, say, “DST starts on the last Sunday of March and ends on the last Sunday of October”), and further supplemented by information extracted from `Intl`, when available.
+This covers explicitly defined timezone information for roughly the release date of the version of **@tubular/time** you’re using, +/- five years, supplemented by rules-based extensions (i.e. knowing that for a particular timezone, say, “DST starts on the last Sunday of March and ends on the last Sunday of October”), and further supplemented by information extracted from `Intl`, when available.

 With proper tree-shaking, the code footprint of **@tubular/time** should be less than 150K when using the small timezone definitions.